BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network

-To address these intertwined challenges of efficiency, trust, and privacy, this article introduces a computing allocation and trading mechanism for 6G CPN, named BECS, which utilizes \textbf{B}lockchain and \textbf{E}volutionary algorithms for efficient \textbf{C}omputing resource \textbf{S}haring.
-Furthermore, it provides a pseudonym scheme to protect users' privacy.
+To address these intertwined challenges of efficiency, trust, and privacy, this article introduces a novel mechanism for 6G CPN, named BECS, which utilizes \textbf{B}lockchain and \textbf{E}volutionary algorithms for efficient \textbf{C}omputing \textbf{S}haring.
+It is designed to create a robust and efficient ecosystem where heterogeneous computing resources can be shared on a large scale.
+By effectively tackling the critical issues of resource allocation efficiency, decentralized trust, and user privacy preservation, BECS aims to unlock the full potential of distributed computing in 6G networks.
+Performance evaluations confirm that the proposed BECS mechanism improves average resource utilization by 56.94\% compared to an NSGA-III-based mechanism.
 Specifically, the main contributions of this article are summarized as follows:

-\begin{itemize} \item{We propose a dynamic and efficient blockchain-based mechanism for computing sharing, aimed at ensuring secure allocation and trading of resources between any devices in 6G CPN, thus enhancing utilization.} \item{We formulate computing allocation as a multi-objective optimization problem (MOOP) with six objectives, employing an evolutionary algorithm to balance the interplay among these objectives, thus achieving optimal allocation schemes for 6G CPN.} \item{We propose a novel evolutionary algorithm, NSGA-III-KDR, which improves the dominance relation of Non-dominated Sorting Genetic Algorithm III (NSGA-III) by using the kernel distance to enhance diversity in addressing the computing allocation MOOP.} \item{We design a novel pseudonym scheme based on the Schnorr protocol, which protects user privacy during computing sharing in 6G CPN.} \end{itemize}
+\begin{itemize} \item{We propose a dynamic and efficient blockchain-based mechanism for computing resource sharing, aimed at ensuring secure allocation and trading of resources between any devices in 6G CPN, thus enhancing utilization.} \item{We formulate computing allocation as a comprehensive multi-objective optimization problem (MOOP) with six objectives, employing an evolutionary algorithm to balance the interplay among these objectives, thus achieving optimal allocation schemes for 6G CPN.} \item{We propose a novel evolutionary algorithm, NSGA-III-KDR, which improves the dominance relation of Non-dominated Sorting Genetic Algorithm III (NSGA-III) by using the kernel distance to enhance diversity in addressing the computing allocation MOOP.} \item{We design a novel pseudonym scheme based on the Schnorr protocol, which protects user privacy during computing resource sharing in 6G CPN.} \end{itemize}

 The remainder of this article is organized as follows.
 Section II reviews related work.
-Section III introduces the system model and formulates the computing sharing problem.
+Section III introduces the system model and formulates the computing resource sharing problem.
 Section IV describes NSGA-III-KDR and its application in solving the computing allocation MOOP.
 Section V presents the proposed pseudonym scheme and computing trading.
 Section VI analyzes the security and computational complexity of the proposed scheme.
 Section VII presents simulation results.
 Section VIII concludes the article.